Origin of Playing Cards

 During this period, only the extremely wealthy could afford the luxury of card games as the cost of producing playing cards was extortionate.
 With advancements in printing technology and woodwork, cards became more available towards the end of the 15th century and an increasing amount of people could enjoy card games.

-Solitaire games date back to the 18th century, with the first reference occurring in a German text (Das neue Königliche L'Hombre-Spiel, 1783).
-The first mentions of solitaire seem to indicate it was first practiced as a competitive card game, while now the single player games are most popular.
+While the exact origin of solitaire is unclear, solitaire games date back to the 18th century, with the first reference occurring in a German text (Das Neue Königliche L'Hombre-Spiel, 1783).
+The title of this literature translates to "The New Royal L'Hombre" and described the rules for various games.